How to use Growhold

 Research, plan, and ideate

-Ask Chat anything that matters to your business and get answers grounded in what your workspace already knows.
-Explore a new market angle, compare competitive positioning, draft a go-to-market plan, or brainstorm campaign concepts.
-Chat pulls from uploaded files, past agent deliverables, and specialist knowledge to give you responses with real context, not generic suggestions.
-The more knowledge your workspace accumulates, the sharper the answers get.
+Ask anything relevant to your product or business: explore a market angle, compare competitive positioning, plan a new feature, or brainstorm campaign concepts.
+Chat draws from uploaded files, past deliverables, and specialist knowledge.
+The more context your workspace holds, the more relevant the responses become.

 Research, plan, and ideate